 UCCU also made numerous donations to local organizations, including:

-UCCU’s Benevolent Fund also donated $1,550 to six members and their families.
+UCCU’s Benevolent Fund also donated $1,050 to four members and their families.

 A non-profit organization that funds cardiovascular medical research, educates consumers on healthy living and fosters appropriate cardiac care.
 Their mission is to reduce disability and deaths caused by cardiovascular disease and stroke throughout the entire United States.